nov314k/atlas/docs/basic-life-philosophy.md

 An action, whose outcome is clearly specified and can be tested, and whose duration is known with a considerable degree of certainty, we call a **task**.
 Tasks lead towards achieving goals, and they can generally be done in 'one go', without much uncertainty.
 While we may not know for sure how to achieve a certain goal, we know how to perform tasks, we have done them (or similar tasks) before.

 Collections of tasks within a goal can be grouped into **signposts**, which are basically stepping stones, or sub-goals, on the way to reaching a goal.
 Signposts are useful in breaking down goals into even more manageable units, which are easier to track and sequence.
+Signposts are effectively the same concept as **composite tasks**, a collection of related tasks.
+The difference between composite tasks and signposts is that composite tasks are of a more temporary and practical nature, rather than being a more permanent stepping stone on the way to reaching a goal.

 Most people, regardless of their broader philosophical or religious persuasion, should be able to fit under the umbrella of our basic (and very general) life philosophy.

+## The aim of _Atlas_

+The aim of _Atlas_ is to support the application of the basic life philosophy in daily life.
+It aims to provide a way to specify, record and organize goals, signposts, and tasks in all life areas.